Site-Fan/Site-Fan.github.io/content/posts/Hadoop_Cluster_Setup.md

 ---
-title: Set Up a Hadoop Cluster From Scratch
+title: Set up a Hadoop Cluster from Scratch
 tags: Distributed System
 categories: CS
 description: Tutorial for setting up a hadoop cluster with ZKFC and YARN over Docker.